What to teach 3-year-olds in dance class

-The Preschool Ballet Blueprint, a dance curriculum especially for Preschoolers has detailed instructions on all of the above Phases, as well as a choreographed syllabus which is pedagogically sound and developed over years of successful Preschool Dance instruction.
+The Preschool Ballet Blueprint, a dance curriculum especially for Preschoolers has detailed instructions on all of the above Phases, as well as a choreographed syllabus that is pedagogically sound and developed over years of successful Preschool Dance instruction.
 You can find out more about it here.

-Other considerations when thinking about what to teach 3 year olds in dance are Props and extra activities.
+Other considerations when thinking about what to teach 3-year-olds in dance are Props and extra activities.

-Props for 3 year old dance class
+Props for 3-year-old dance class

-Potential props for 3 year old dance class are
+Potential props for 3-year-old dance class are

 - Fairy wings